-The Longevity Science Panel has changed its name from Longevity Science Advisory Panel to reflect its wider role in monitoring trends, generating discussion and forming views on issues related to the UK’s population longevity trend.
-This includes the drivers that are enhancing life expectancy for example, medical advances and social change, as well as the inhibitors such as aspects of lifestyle and delays in development of treatments.
+The Longevity Science Panel has been set up to monitor trends, generate discussion and form views on issues related to the UK’s population longevity trend.
+The Panel is interested in the drivers that are enhancing life expectancy for example, medical advances and social change, as well as the inhibitors such as aspects of lifestyle and delays in development of treatments.

 The Longevity Science Panel will regularly be presented with issues and papers on scientific developments for them to review and analyse to determine the implications on future UK life expectancy.
 The opinion of the panel will then be shared across the insurance industry, as well as with government, and public offices, where appropriate.
 The aim is that the panel will be a key source for learning and understanding on the implications of scientific developments on UK life expectancy.

 ‘We are delighted to announce the appointment of Dame Karen Dunnell as chair of the Longevity Science Advisory Panel in succession to Sir Derek Wanless who died in 2012.Dame Karen's leadership in data sources and expertise in socio-economic implications of demographic trends complement the Panel members' multi-disciplinary background.
 Her experience in scientific collaborations and public policy will provide invaluable insights as the Panel works toward a better understanding of human longevity trends and their implications for society.’

 Sir John Pattison on behalf of the Longevity Science Panel